Boost Services

 Decibel (dB) Comparisons

-This decibel (dBA) table compares some common sounds and shows how they rank in potential harm to hearing.
-In many industries, workers are exposed to dangerous noise levels.
-This is particularly true in the construction, lumber, mining, steel and textile industries.
+The following is a brief decibel (dBA) scale with some usual sounds laid out to give an insight into how potentially damaging they can be to hearing.
+In many industries, workers are exposed to dangerous noise levels.Such is the case in the construction, lumber, mining, steel and textile industries in particular.

-Jet Engines (Near)140
+Jet Engines (Near) 140

 Shotgun Firing130

-Jet Takeoff (100-200 Ft.)130
+Jet Takeoff (100-200 Ft.)
+130

-Rock Concert (Varies)110-140Threshold of pain (125 dB)
+Rock Concert (Varies) 110-140 Threshold of pain (125 dB)

-Disco/Boom Box120Threshold of sensation (120 dB)
+Disco/Boom Box 120Threshold of sensation (120 dB)

-Stereo (Over 100 Watts)110-125
+Stereo (Over 100 Watts) 110-125

-Power Saw (Chain Saw)110Regular exposure of more than 1 minute risks permanent hearing loss (over 100 dB)
+Power Saw (Chain Saw) 110Regular exposure of more than 1 minute risks permanent hearing loss (over 100 dB)

 Jackhammer110